cmccarthy1/docs/docs/ml/automl/faq.md

 	**Note:**

 	* In the schema above, `classtorch`, in the 'model-name' column defines the prefix defining the `[model-name]{mdl/fit/predict}` functions which are retrieved from **pytorch.q**.
 	* The 'display-name' column is used for display and model saving purposes.
 This is also the name that should be added to the `.automl.i.torchlist` as outlined in step 3 below.
-This list ensures that the pytorch models are excluded from grid-search, functionality which is currently not supported.
+This list ensures that the PyTorch models are excluded from grid-search, functionality which is currently not supported.

-3. Within the folder `code/models/lib_support/` there are two files associated with pytorch models - **torch.q** and **torch.p**.
+3. Within the folder `code/models/lib_support/` there are two files associated with PyTorch models - **torch.q** and **torch.p**.
 These files should contain the following information
-	* `torch.p` = Any Python code required to define the appropriate pytorch models.
+	* `torch.p` = Any Python code required to define the appropriate PyTorch models.
-	* `torch.q` = The q functions which define the model, fit and predict functionality for any custom pytorch models.
+	* `torch.q` = The q functions which define the model, fit and predict functionality for any custom PyTorch models.
 In addition to this the file contains a modifiable list `.automl.i.torchlist` which should be modified to include the `display-name` of the custom function as outlined in 2 above.

 ```python